wefner/footy/CONTRIBUTING.rst

     $ git commit -m "Your detailed description of your changes."
     $ git push origin name-of-your-bugfix-or-feature

-5. Submit a merge request through the Orahub page
+5. Submit a merge request through the Github page to develop branch